turgaysenlet/AndroidDroid/README.md

     1. You can
     1. Click on <b>OK</b>
     1. When completed expect to see ** message
-7. On a fast wireless network installation takes 10 minutes
-    1. 5 minutes to download
-    1. 5 minutes to install
+7. Installation may take more than an hour

 ## References
-* For rooting, loosely following https://highonandroid.com/android-root/how-to-root-android-10-pixel-pixel-2-pixel-3-pixel-3a
+* For rooting, loosely following - https://highonandroid.com/android-root/how-to-root-android-10-pixel-pixel-2-pixel-3-pixel-3a
+* Robot Operating System (ROS) - http://ros.org/